 Add a Root Cellar to a New Home

 Many new homes have a small concrete exterior porch.
 Typically this area has 4ft footings and is filled under the porch with dirt.
 You need to put a foundation wall under it anyway, so why not put this area to good use?

-To turn this under porch area into a root cellar, have the builder put in full footings, an insulated exterior grade access door from the basement and two 4 inch vent holes.
+To turn this under-porch area into a root cellar, have the builder put in full footings, an insulated exterior grade access door from the basement and two 4 inch vent holes.
 Add concrete slab on top as normal.
 This area could also be a wine cellar or safe room.
-It will cost more but not a lot more.
+It will cost more but not a lot more, also it might qualify for FEMA funding.

 Our porch root cellar measures about 6'x8′.
 It provides plenty of room for our stash of root veggies, plus gives a nice sized porch above.
 Locating the root cellar outside the footprint of the home allows the root cellar to maintain cooler temperatures more easily than a cellar located within the house.

 Building a Root Cellar Outside the Home